savanarohit/Python/2_Data_Types/README.md

 10. Rules to assign a variable name

     a.
-There should be no space between a Variable
+There should be no space between a Variable <br>
     b.
 We cannot use special symbols in name like #$@

 11. Best practice while assign a variable name

     a.
-Use lower case only - my_name
+Use lower case only - my_name <br>
     b.
 You should not use Python Keywords like : list , str , bool etc

 12. Troubleshooting errors while learning python

     a.
-First try to debug  (Syntax error , Logical error etc)
+First try to debug  (Syntax error , Logical error etc) <br>
     b.
 Google the errors

 13. BODMAS (Brackets, Order, Division and Multiplication, Addition and Subtraction)